kammous/k8s-training-doc/content/05-Yaml_Primer/02-explore/_index.md

 # Exploring Object Specs

-So lets discuss about a new command `kubectl explore` so that we don't have to remember all YAML specs of kubernetes objects.
+So lets discuss about a new command `kubectl explain` so that we don't have to remember all YAML specs of kubernetes objects.

-With `kubectl explore` subcommand , you can see the specification of each objects and can use that as a reference to write your `YAML` files.
+With `kubectl explain` subcommand , you can see the specification of each objects and can use that as a reference to write your `YAML` files.

 #### Fist level spec

-We will use `kubectl explore Pod` command to see the specifications of a Pod YAML.
+We will use `kubectl explain Pod` command to see the specifications of a Pod YAML.

 ```
-$ kubectl explore Pod
+$ kubectl explain Pod
 ```

 Output